Dov-Moshe/Android-App-Remote-Control-Joystick/README.md

 # Android App Remote Control Joystick

-## About this Android Application:
+## About the Android Application:

-This application provides Remote Control Joystick for flying aircraft in FlightGear Sinmulator.
+This application provides a Remote Control Joystick for flying an aircraft in FlightGear Sinmulator.
 The simulator is the server and the Android app is the client.
-By IP address and Port, the app connecting to the simulator and sending commands how to fly.
+By IP address and Port, the app connects to the simulator and sends commands for the aircraft's flying.

-After the connecting the comunicatuion between them is by protocol of four commands.
-Commands to change the value of: Rudder, Throttle, Aileron and Elevator.
+After the connection the communications between the simulator and the app is by a protocol of four commands.
+The commands are change the value of: Rudder, Throttle, Aileron and Elevator.

-### The design pattern implemented in the app:
+**The design pattern implemented in the app:** MVVM architecture.

-The app was designed with MVVM architecture.

-### Developing tools:

-The application developed in Android Studio using Kotlin language.
+**Developing tools:** The application developed by Android Studio (with minimum Android API 22) using Kotlin language.

 ![remoteJoystick](https://user-images.githubusercontent.com/72437425/123521914-500d9900-d6c2-11eb-823e-591f796e078e.png)